ElemeFE/element/examples/docs/en-US/select.md

 ### Remote Search

-Search the data from the server, and enter the keyword to find.
+Enter keywords and search data from server.

-:::demo Set the value of `filterable` and `remote` with `true` to enable remote search, and you should pass the `remote-method`. `remote-method` is a `Function`, that will be called when the input value changed, and its parameter is the current input value.
-What you should notice is that if `el-option` is rendered by the `v-for` directive, and you should add `key` attribute for `el-option`.
+:::demo Set the value of `filterable` and `remote` with `true` to enable remote search, and you should pass the `remote-method`. `remote-method` is a `Function` that gets called when the input value changes, and its parameter is the current input value.
+Note that if `el-option` is rendered with the `v-for` directive, you should add the `key` attribute for `el-option`.
 Its value needs to be unique, such as `item.value` in the following example.

 ```html
 <template>